 Candidates might be contacted by potential supervisors to arrange either an in person or a video interview.
-The successful candidates will be informed about the decisions by 30 April 2023.
+We intend to inform the successful candidates by early May 2024.
 The negative decisions might be sent later, since we keep some reserve list until the successful candidates have accepted the offers.

 All applicants must be able to conduct mathematical research, communicate about research, and teach undergraduate tutorials in English.
 While we do not require a formal proof of English proficiency, this might be assessed via interviews during the selection process.

 The ability to teach undergraduate tutorials in German is not necessary to apply.
 However, depending on the current teaching demands in the institute, it might be taken into account in the application process.